Closures the def

 Synchronous case: If we were to write a smilar utility as the IO.foreach in ruby using the control like statement syntax it will be similar to

-eachLine(String line : new File("foo.txt")){
+eachLine(String line : new File("foo.txt")){or with the functional like syntax

 //do stuff